What If …?

 You are far better off to use the All-In-One Child Support Calculator for this, but

-Alimony Calculator for only child support.
+you can use the Alimony Calculator for only child support.
 Here’s how:

 Simply enter each parent’s income on the Front Page.
 You do not need to fill in